 When people come to me for help with a cosmetic skin issue, they often act a bit sheepish about it, as if they believe I’ll consider them shallow for caring about their appearance.
 But I recognize how much our feelings about our appearance affect our happiness and the way we relate to others.
 I think that as long as we’re not obsessive about it, we should do whatever we need to do to feel pretty or handsome.

-More importantly, skin health is an expression of overall health.
+I prefer using products from sites like organic-looks.com, as I get to read the reviews of them before ordering and using them.
+Skin health is an expression of overall health.
 This doesn’t mean you won’t get wrinkles if you’re healthy, but even a wrinkly face can look vibrant if it’s part of a vibrant body and spirit.
 Last month I discussed some basics of vehicle maintenance – i.e., taking care of your body – with regard to nutrition and digestion.
 Now I’m going to cover basic mechanics and maintenance of your skin.